google/deepvariant/docs/deepvariant-details.md

 See the [whole genome case study], which we update with each release of DeepVariant, for the latest results.

+You can also see the [Datalab example] to see how you can visualize the pileup images.

 ## Optimizing DeepVariant

 For educational purposes, the DeepVariant Case Study uses the simplest, but